Secondary Education Minor

 Total Hours12

 Candidates are required to apply for student teaching.
-Applications are to be completed within the prescribed time frame.
+Applications are to be completed within the prescribed time frame, typically in the academic year prior to student teaching.
 Candidates must complete a state and federal background check as directed by the host district prior to the start of student teaching.